A2Amir/Implement-a-particle-filter-in-the-context-of-Cplus/README.md

 * Use the [C++ standard library normal distribution](https://en.cppreference.com/w/cpp/numeric/random/normal_distribution) and [C++ standard library random engine](http://www.cplusplus.com/reference/random/default_random_engine/) functions to sample positions around GPS measurements.

-A function called ‘‘[printSamples](https://github.com/A2Amir/Implement-a-particle-filter-in-the-context-of-Cplus/blob/master/C%2B%2B%20code/printSamples.cpp)’’, which is based on the above criteria, that takes a GPS position (gps_x, gps_y) and an initial heading (theta) as input.
+To practice a function called ‘‘[printSamples](https://github.com/A2Amir/Implement-a-particle-filter-in-the-context-of-Cplus/blob/master/src/printSamples.cpp)’’, which is based on the above criteria, that takes a GPS position (gps_x, gps_y) and an initial heading (theta) as input.
 The function prints out to the terminal 3 samples from a normal distribution with mean equal to the GPS position and initial heading measurements and standard deviation of 2 m for the x and y position and 0.05 radians for the heading of the car.

 ~~~c++
 #include "iostream"